dotnet/csharplang/proposals/lambda-method-group-defaults.md

 **Lambda/Method Group With Default, Target Without Default**:

 In this case, we will allow an implicit conversion from a lambda with a default to a delegate without.
-However, because the default parameter(s) in the lambda will go unused (since the lambda cannot be called any other way) we will emit a warning as there is a good chance the user has missed something.
+However, because the default value(s) in the lambda will go unused (since the lambda cannot be called any other way) we will emit a warning as there is a good chance the user has missed something.

 In the case of method groups, we will continue to allow the implicit conversion to delegate with no warning, even if